ofoski/RAG-SQL-assistant/README.md

 To measure real-time effectiveness, a **JSON evaluation dataset** (`sql_eval_dataset.json`) was created, pairing natural-language prompts with gold SQL queries.

 Each prompt in the dataset is labeled with a difficulty level:

-- 🟢 5 **easy** prompts (basic selections, counts, limits)
+- 🟢 **Easy** → basic listing, ordering, or counting queries
-- 🟡 5 **medium** prompts (joins, groupings, simple aggregations)
+- 🟡 **Medium** → queries involving joins, grouping, or simple aggregations
-- 🔴 5 **difficult** prompts (nested queries, multiple joins, ordering with tie-breakers)
+- 🔴 **Difficult** → queries with multiple joins, revenue calculations, or more complex conditions

 The generated SQL was executed and compared against this dataset.
-In many cases (e.g., *“Top 5 artists by track count”*), the model produced queries that returned the **exact same results** as the reference SQL, while also achieving high ROUGE scores.
+In many cases, the model produced queries that returned the **exact same results** as the reference SQL, while also achieving high ROUGE scores.

 This demonstrates both the **textual accuracy** and the **practical effectiveness** of the assistant in converting natural-language questions into correct SQL statements.